tdurouchoux/dsview_vault/topics/Library/marimo.md

 type: Library
 ---

-A reactive notebook for Python that models notebooks as dataflow graphs, allowing for automatic execution of dependent cells and interactive UI elements.
+A reactive Python notebook designed to improve reproducibility, maintainability, and interactivity in data science workflows.